ObliviousMessageRetrieval/ObliviousMessageRetrieval/README.md

 Note that the major change we made in this implementation compared to prior work (i.e., PerfOMR, see below) is the clue key and clue generation; all other building blocks for the main functionality of OMR are mainly the same and thus we only made small changes to accmondate our parameter changes.
 We also show that the natural candidates (e.g., RingLWE PKE) are not snake-eye resistant.

+This library serves as the implementation for the DoS OMR scheme in the [paper](https://eprint.iacr.org/2024/510).

 ## What's in the demo